FenghaoZhu/R-WMMSE/README.md

 sumrate.m : The function for computing the sum rate in the R-WMMSE algorithm.
 Test_WMMSE.m : This is a function used to test WMMSE performance, enter the required parameters and the function would return the number of iterations, running time and sum rate information

-Test.m : This script is used to access the performance gap between the two algorithms WMMSE and R-WMMSE.
+Test.m : This script is used to assess the performance gap between the two algorithms WMMSE and R-WMMSE.
 The indicators include running time, number of iterations and final sum rate.
 Currently this script only supports the simulation scenario of a single base station.
 figs : The folder that stores the results in different scenario configurations.
 # Result
 Run Test.m in matlab and get the following figures, one for running time and the other for sum rate: